 The SimStudent architecture and the proposed learning environment provide a rich study environment where we can conduct a various controlled studies to explore the cognitive and social factors on the effect of tutor learning.
 There would also be opportunities to explore issues in machine learning such that improving SimStudent’s learning mechanism, or issues in human-computer interaction such like interactions between student’s and SimStudent.
 For potential summer intern projects, we will provide each individual intern an independent research project based on his/her interest and experience.
 There are a number of potential projects that would be suitable for a summer intern projects as listed below (not exclusive).

 (3) Prior Knowledge Study – How does the “individual” differences of SimStudent (i.e., the tutee) affect the student’s (i.e., the tutor’s) learning?
 By manipulating the background knowledge of SimStudent, we can control the speed and accuracy of SimStudent’s learning.
 For example, SimStudent may start with a certain amount of knowledge for equation solving, or SimStudent might have immature or even irrelevant background knowledge that slows down learning rate and causes more errors.
-The goal of the intern project would then to study how such differences affect the tutor learning.
+The goal of an REU project would then to study how such differences affect the tutor learning.

-(5) Machine-Learning Study – Can we improve the SimStudent’s learning algorithm?
+(6) Machine-Learning Study – Can we improve the SimStudent’s learning algorithm?
 So far, we used inductive logic programming that is basically implemented as a brute forth search.
 We also use FOIL (Quinlan, 1990), which learns Horn Clauses from relations provided in examples.
 There are pros and cons for the current implementation (mostly the issues for domain generality and knowledge representation).
-The intern on this project would study alternative technologies to enhance the generality and efficiency of SimStudent’s learning.
+The REU on this project would study alternative technologies to enhance the generality and efficiency of SimStudent’s learning.

 Duration: 10 weeks in any time from June 1 to August 31